a-f-m/apath/README.md

 List<Object> results = processor.selectAll(jo, path); //(2)
 ~~~

 Then all authors are retrieved (2).
-Note that <code>results</code> contain a list of objects of the underlying structure, in our case (JSONSmart) java string objects.
+Note that <code>results</code> contains a list of objects of the underlying structure, in our case (JSONSmart) java string objects.

 To get all prices, one can use the *descendants* step: